huy/zipkin-understanding/README.md

     java -Xmx4G -Xss8M -jar zipkin-query-service-1.2.0-SNAPSHOT.jar -f config/collector-dev.scala

-the config file `config/query-*.scala` specifies span database, for dev it is sqlite. `zipkin-query` is memory hungry, the default java memory setting is not enough to make a decent test.
+The config file `config/query-*.scala` specifies span database, for dev it is sqlite. `zipkin-query` is memory hungry, the default java memory setting is not enough to make a decent test.

 When running make sure that `zipkin-collector` and `zipkin-query` access the same database